-Verses 36 to 45 give the interpretation to Nebuchadnezzar’s dream.
+Verses 36 to 45 give the interpretation of Nebuchadnezzar’s dream.
 The metals represent different kingdoms and also the outline of the history of the Gentiles from Daniel to the coming of Christ.

 This is the dream.
 Now we will tell the interpretation of it before the king.